 That’s a lot of mobile productivity for $500.
 You could spend the same money and buy a low-end laptop, but the Transformer Pad TF103 weighs considerably less at 550g and takes up less room.

 Apple’s iPad Air is certainly a better all-round tablet.
-The design and built are better.
+The design and build are better.
 It comes with better software and there’s a thriving app market covering all the bases.
 And yet you’d need to find an extra $250 to buy the tablet, plus at least another $100 to add a decent keyboard.